 Also a classically trained actor, Matt has worked with some of the industry’s top directors (Joseph Chaikin, John Rando, Anne Bogart, etc.), on national tours (The Acting Company), off-B’way (Women’s Project), in major regional theatres (Yale Rep, La Jolla Playhouse), on TV (Late Night w/Conan O’Brien) and in many commercials.
 He also provides the voices for lots of cartoon characters on such Saturday morning hits as YU-GI-OH! and Teenage Mutant Ninja Turtles.

 A widely respected teacher, Matt has midwived the creation of over 200 solo shows in his popular GO-SOLO workshops, including winners of the 2005, 2009, 2010, 2012 & 2013 FringeNYC Best Solo Show Awards.
 His teaching is the subject of a NY Times feature article and the documentary SOLO by Shannon Romines.
 For more about Matt's classes, visit GO-SOLO.org

 Raised in West Redding, Connecticut by two transplanted Iowans, Matt studied playwriting at Brown University in Paula Vogel's graduate workshop as an undergrad (BA in Theatre) and acting at the University of California, San Diego (MFA in Acting).
 He currently resides in LA with his wife, the fabulously talented actress/playwright Katie Atcheson and their daughter.

-Member: SAG-AFTRA, AEA, ASCAP and the Dramatists Guild.
+Member: TAG, SAG-AFTRA, AEA, ASCAP and the Dramatists Guild.